-The County Council will consider first all those applications received by the published deadline of midnight on 31 October 2023.
-Notifications to parents offering a secondary school place will be sent by the County Council on 1 March 2024.
+The County Council will consider first all those applications received by the published deadline of midnight on 31 October 2024.
+Notifications to parents offering a secondary school place will be sent by the County Council on 3 March 2025.

-Applications made after the deadline will be considered after all on-time applications have been fully processed unless exceptional circumstances merit consideration alongside ontime applications.
+Applications made after the deadline will be considered after all on-time applications have been fully processed unless exceptional circumstances merit consideration alongside on-time applications.

 For the normal admission round, all preferences will be considered simultaneously and ranked in accordance with the admission criteria.
-If more than one school can offer a place, the parent's highest stated available preference will be allocated.

-Pupils with an Education, Health and Care Plan
+Pupils with an Education, Health and Care Plan (EHCP)